5Van-dwelling or living in your vehicle

 You can use one of the following three options:

-• A secondary battery: Installing a dual battery system in your campervan will give you power without draining the starting battery, and it charges off the vehicle alternator.
+• A secondary battery: Installing a dual battery system in your campervan will give you power without draining the starting battery; it charges off the vehicle alternator.

 • Charging while driving: While you’re driving (otherwise it drains the battery!), you can plug your devices into a USB port or a converter in your vehicle.

-Outside your vehicle, you may find plugs in coffee shops, fast food places and public libraries.
-Always bring a multi-socket plug adaptor to charge several devices at the same time!
+Outside your vehicle, you may find plugs in coffee shops, fast food places, public libraries, etc. Always bring a multi-socket plug adaptor to charge several devices at the same time!

 Finding Internet access